jemin555/GWP/README.md

 # GWP
 ======

-G$WP is  focussed for GDollar and  DOTNET  Professionals for Mobile web/remoteweb/biometric web/remoteweb application . it is invented by wilmix jemin j .
+G$WP is  focused for GDollar and  DOTNET  Professionals for Mobile web/remoteweb/biometric web/remoteweb application . it is invented by wilmix jemin j .